Newark-Columbus Ohio Social Security Disability

 Call Now 740-345-0010

-Most denials of claims for disability benefits can be reversed if knowledgeable Social Security lawyers are retained to handle the appeals.
+Most denial of claims for disability benefits can be appealed successfully, if a knowledgeable Social Security lawyer is retained to handle the appeal.
 But patience and perseverance are required.
 As you will see from the award rates below, most disability claimants give up too soon.

 1. Application level.
 Initial applicants for Social Security disability will wait on average 120 days to receive an answer, and for 35% it will be yes.
 Out of those rejected at this initial level, 52% will abandon their claims and 48% will appeal.